cpmbits/cpm/README.md

 cpm build
 ```

-After creating the project, the binary will be available in the project root directory.
+After creating the project, the binary will be available in the project `build` directory.
 ```
-./DeathStartLaserBackend
+./build/DeathStartLaserBackend
 ```

 ### Manage dependencies
 CPM manages your project dependencies through CPM-Hub.
 In order to install a package, simply run:

 ```
-cpm install R2D2-API
+cpm install cest
 ```

 ### Run your tests